Volcano in southern Japan erupts with massive smoke column

-TOKYO (AP) — A volcano in southern Japan erupted Wednesday with a massive column of gray smoke billowing into the sky.
+TOKYO — A volcano in southern Japan erupted Wednesday with a massive column of gray smoke billowing into the sky.

 The Japan Meteorological Agency raised the warning level for Mount Aso to three on a scale of five, warning hikers and residents to avoid the mountain.